2021 Wikimedia Foundation actions on the Chinese Wikipedia: The Community

+Reactions

 In an announcement on Wikimedia about the actions, Maggie Dennis acknowledged the radical nature of the Foundation's actions but stressed that the decision was based on a number of considerations and an in-depth investigation.
-The Foundation decided to launch this action after Maggie Dennis told the media that editors had tried to manipulate the content of the articles as well as the election of administrators and that other editors had been physically harmed.
+The Foundation decided to take action after Maggie Dennis told the media that editors had tried to manipulate the content of articles as well as the election of administrators and that other editors had been physically harmed.
 However, she did not intend to accuse the Chinese government.